NSS-Workshops/agentic-ai/src/sections/working-existing-codebases/03-debugging-refactoring/index.md

 Based on the issues you identified, can you create a refactoring plan that improves this code while maintaining all existing functionality?
 ```

-A good refactoring plan includes:
-1. **Priority order** - Which improvements to tackle first
-2. **Risk assessment** - Which changes are safe vs. risky
-3. **Testing strategy** - How to verify nothing breaks
-4. **Incremental steps** - Breaking large changes into smaller, safer steps
+A good refactoring plan provides a structured approach that balances improvement goals with practical implementation considerations.
+It establishes a **priority order** that determines which improvements to tackle first, typically starting with high-impact, low-risk changes that provide immediate benefits.
+The plan includes a thorough **risk assessment** that categorizes changes as safe versus risky, helping you understand which modifications can be made confidently and which require extra caution and testing.
+A comprehensive **testing strategy** ensures you can verify that nothing breaks during the refactoring process, providing safety nets that catch regressions before they reach production.
+Finally, the plan breaks large changes into **incremental steps**, making complex refactoring manageable by dividing it into smaller, safer steps that can be implemented, tested, and validated independently.

 ### Example Refactoring Plan